[Mike Gapes in the Chair]

 Troubled families can be stabilised through effective drug treatment.
 We can reduce drug-related deaths and blood-borne viruses.
 I repeat: £1 spent can represent a saving of £2.50 to society.

 The hon.
 Gentleman is rightly making the case that it is a false economy not to invest in addiction services.
 Does he share my disappointment that funding for addiction services has fallen by half and that, under this Government, public health budgets are also falling, with councils struggling to fund the addiction services we need?

 I could not agree more with the hon.
 Gentleman: I feel there is a false economy in cutting that type of service.
-Obviously, they are the sort of services where we cannot always see what sort of bang we are getting for the pound spent, because the savings come about in a rather disparate way.
+Obviously, they are the sorts of services where we cannot always see what sort of bang we are getting for the pound spent, because the savings come about in a rather disparate way.
 The hon.
 Gentleman brings a very powerful case to the table.

 The Government have spent vast sums of money over the last few years on the Frank initiative.
 I do not know whether hon.
 Members will remember it—“Call Frank”; “Tell Frank”.
 I have asked many youngsters of late whether they have heard of “Frank”, and they do not have a clue who he is, so I question somewhat the effectiveness of the Frank initiative, which is particularly aimed at teenagers and adolescents.
 I will be reporting in a detailed paper shortly, so hon.
 Members should look out for that.